 Bryan Stewart’s book Hope Blooms is a first-of-its kind, behind-the-scenes account of Rose Parade float participation that details Donate Life’s blueprint for inspiring millions to save lives as organ and tissue donors.

 Between 2001 and 2015, Bryan made seminal and lasting contributions to advances in organ, eye and tissue donation and nationwide adoption of the Donate Life brand.
 As vice president of communications at OneLegacy, the nonprofit organ and tissue recovery organization serving the greater Los Angeles area, he served on the boards of Donate Life America, Donate Life California and Explore Transplant.
 He was a leader of ongoing major initiatives including the Donate Life Rose Parade Float campaign, Living Donation California, and the system for reporting data from state organ and tissue donor registries.

-Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, an emerging writer, editor and student at UC Berkeley.
+Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, an editor and writer graduating from UC Berkeley in 2020.